Tanjingw/Tanjingw.github.io/content/publication/tg/index.md

 ---
 title: 'Can transportation infrastructure development attract FDI?
-Evidence from the navigation of Yangtze River.'
+Evidence from the navigation of Yangtze River'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here